ermalaliraj/bigdata_and_ai/ai/eur-lex-integration/python2/README.md

 ### 2. See the Topics distribution using gensimvis
 `load_model_and_showTopicsWithGensimvis.py`
+Download and consult on your own the generated html file `LDA_Regulation_topics.html`
 <img src="./doc/topics_with_gensimvis.JPG" width="90%" height="auto">

 ### 2. Run LDA Topic clustering and DBSCAN